YCLKira/QC-IEEE2021/README.md

 install.packages("rcolorbrewer")
 (NOTE: If the packages cannot be installed, try running RStudio as Administrator)
 3. Press CTRL + ALT + B to run the entire program
-4. The plots will be displayed at the bottom right tab of RStudio.
-It can be copied to clipboard or be exported.
+4. The plots will be automatically exported to the Bars and Graphs folder in the resolution of 960x640